-Candidates for admission to the joint programs must submit applications to both of the programs sponsoring the joint degree.
-General admission requirements and applications procedures for both units apply to applicants to the joint program, except that in the case of the M.A.-J.D., the Department of Political Science will accept LSAT scores in lieu of GRE scores and in the case of the M.A.-M.B.A., the Department of Political Science will accept GMAT scores in lieu of GRE scores.
+Candidates for admission to the dual programs must submit applications to both of the programs sponsoring the dual degree.
+General admission requirements and applications procedures for both units apply to applicants to the program, except that in the case of the M.A.-J.D., the Department of Political Science will accept LSAT scores in lieu of GRE scores and in the case of the M.A.-M.B.A., the Department of Political Science will accept GMAT scores in lieu of GRE scores.
 Acceptance by one unit does not guarantee acceptance by the other.
-Students who are already admitted to or who have begun taking courses in any single program may still apply for the Joint Program.
+Students who are already admitted to or who have begun taking courses in any single program may still apply for the Dual Program.

 Those interested in one of the joint degree programs are welcome to contact one of the following individuals: